The 13 best budget MIDI controller keyboards

 Like IK Multimedia’s iRig Keys, the Mobile Keys 25 can hook straight up to your iOS device without the need for any interface - very handy.
 What’s more, the keys are full-size, which will please those with chubby fingers.

 Of course, the Mobile Keys can be used with your Mac or PC as well (there are USB and Mobile outputs) and there’s also a 49-note version.
 This, however, is just a little too pricey to be considered a ‘budget’ device.

 Kicking off with a guitar recording interface, IK’s iRig range now includes just about every kind of iOS music making peripheral you can imagine.
 This is the controller keyboard.

-Connecting directly to your iOS device, the 37 keys give you a reasonable amount of space to flex your creative muscles, though they are mini ones.
+Connecting directly to your iOS device, the 37 keys give you a reasonable amount of space to flex your creative muscles, though they are mini ones (a Pro version of the iRig Keys is also available should you want to go full size).
 It’ll work with your computer as well, and has a nice retro look going on.

 Novation LaunchKey 25

 The LaunchKey has three headline features that are intended to elevate it above the crowd: the introduction of Novation's popular Launchpad pads into the control surface; the new InControl auto-mapping system; and direct control of two purpose-built iPad apps.

 At heart, though, it's a solid and dependable 25-note controller keyboard.
 The pots and sliders might feel slightly cheap, but taken as a whole, this is a very attractive package.

 MiniLab is a 2-octave mini-key keyboard with no fewer than 16 dials and eight pads.
 Throw in four function buttons and two control strips (which substitute pitchbend and modulation wheels) and you quickly realise that it offers as many, if not more, control options than some keyboards that are twice the size.